 Ending Scene of Shutter Island

 I love Shutter Island.
 There, I said it.
 This movie is so wonderfully nuanced and layered.
-It’s really a perfect mystery-thriller movie.
+It’s one of the best thriller movies of all time.
 The acting is phenomenal from DiCaprio, to Rufallo, to Sir Ben Kingsley and every other actor from start to finish.

 Shutter Island